Fred Wright (cyclist): 2022

 2022 was a breakthrough season for Wright as he took a top-10 at the Tour of Flanders from the breakaway.
-At the Tour de France Wright was again an active breakaway rider, recording two top-10s from the break including a 2nd place, and then in the penultimate stage's 40.7km individual time trial, Wright managed 8th place.
-At the Commonwealth Games a few weeks after the end of the Tour de France, Wright won a Silver medal in the individual time trial event, behind Rohan Dennis, but beating a pre-race favourite, Geraint Thomas.
+At the Tour de France Wright was again an active breakaway rider, recording two top-10s from the break including a 2nd place, and then in the penultimate stage's 40.7 km individual time trial, Wright managed 8th place.
+At the Commonwealth Games a few weeks after the end of the Tour de France, Wright won a silver medal in the individual time trial event, behind Rohan Dennis, but beating a pre-race favourite, Geraint Thomas.
 Cyclingnews.com commented on Wright's 2022 season that "[t]he Vuelta a España was confirmation that Wright seems to be getting better and better this summer, bothering the top reaches of the results sheets in breakaways and bunch sprints", and tipped him as a contender for the World Championships road race for 2022.